 - A new user interface that adapts automatically to mobile devices

-- Access to a central index that represents more than 2,200 collections of articles, e-books and other e-content
+- Access to a central index that represents 2,420 collections of articles, e-books and other e-content

 - The ability to manage access to digital collections with CONTENTdm® "quick start"